adamgho/bsc-simulations/README.md

 into portions, and where I saved them, but the source code can easily be adapted based on where you save your simulation results.

-`pval_level.R` is a rough sketch for checking the levels of the p-values -- it indicates that they don't hold level, but this was not explicitly included in the thesis.

 ## Overview of folders

 ### `run_scripts`